aiven/aiven-docs/docs/platform/concepts/byoc.md

 ## Who is eligible for BYOC {#eligible-for-byoc}

 The BYOC setup is a bespoke service offered on a case-by-case basis, and not all cloud providers support it yet.
-You need to meet a few requirements to be eligible for BYOC:
+Meet a few requirements to be eligible for BYOC:

 -   You use one of the following public clouds: Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure (excluding Azure Germany).
--   Your total monthly spend is at least \$5,000.00 for at least 12 months.
+-   Your total monthly spend is at least $5,000.00 for at least 12 months.
 -   You use at least the [Priority tier of Aiven support services](https://aiven.io/support-services).